-Patricia Buffler PhD MPH, Professor of Epidemiology and Dean Emerita (deceased) of the School of Public Health, University of California-Berkeley Types of leukemia vary by age
+Patricia Buffler PhD MPH, Professor of Epidemiology and Dean Emerita (deceased) of the School of Public Health, University of California-Berkeley Leukemias originate in B and T cells, which have important immune system functions.
+Types of leukemia vary by age

 The two main types of leukemia based on cell histology are ALL and AML, but even within these groups, there are many different characteristics based on the presence of abnormalities of the chromosomes, whether the number of chromosomes is higher than expected (hyperdiploidy), or whether or not we see translocation or deletion in a specific chromosome.
 These differences have practical implications: subgroups may have very specific risk factors.
 The leukemia subgroup also impacts treatment decisions.

-INFANTS

-Help Page

-Reunion
+When grouped by underlying molecular markers, certain leukemias occur more frequently at different ages.
+MLL (mixed leukemia or Myeloid/ lymphoid leukemia) is the predominant form in infants but relatively rare in older children.
+MLL is a particularly aggressive form of leukemia.